martinberlin/H-cinread-it8951/README.md

 ![Corrected labels](components/assets/cinread-correct-IO.jpg)

-Important: I only tested this with one Cinread PCB but there are now 3 more coming.
-So it's possible that the SPI initial issue I had was mostly sticking to the wrong labels, sending SPI Clock via MOSI, which will of course never work.
-On the new ones that are coming I will try to send SPI data without making any hardware modifications and just using the right PINs.
+Important: Please mind that the Cinread PCB has the SPI labels wrong.
+And that it needs a 0 OHM 0402 in the position marked as yellow.
+6th counting from below at the SO Slave Output pin is please check the image carefully and place it in the right side.
+This will enable SPI.

 ## Ideas that could be added to the schematic